- Official publishing

 In addition they:

-- a contents page (page 3) which will help users navigate the paper
+- have a contents page (page 3) which will help users navigate the paper

-- a back cover including the publishing contractor's contact details and barcode
+- have a back cover including the print barcode

 The Journal Office may refuse to accept documents for laying which do not meet these requirements.
 The Journal Office has produced detailed guidance on the procedures for laying parliamentary papers.

 The presentation line is included on the paper's the title page and follows this formula: